NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-5-parameters.md

 project-specific settings, sample ids and so on.
 This also enables us to write the Snakefile in a more general manner so that it can be better reused between projects.
-Like several other files used in these tutorials, this file should be in [yaml format](https://en.wikipedia.org/wiki/YAML).
+Like several other files used in these tutorials, this file should be in [YAML format](https://en.wikipedia.org/wiki/YAML).
 Create the file below and save it as `config.yml`.

 ```yaml